ErnstKapp/Example_rellprojects/README.md

 To run this in the Web IDE, copy and paste the BRID and url from the log into the js script on node_api_url and blockchain_RID on line 3 and 5.

-To run in eclipse, you have to get the BRID from your postgres database which is a bit tricky, i can show you when we meet next time.
+To run in eclipse, you have to get the BRID from your postgres database which is shown inside the pdf Rell.pdf.

-Asset manager example that you can use to create users in a token database and to transfer funds.
+Asset manager example that you can use to create users in a token database and to transfer funds is also included.